 Through Diploma in Tropical Medicine, Seminar in Tropical Medicine, Tropical Medicine Summer Institute, and workshops and seminars the National School of Tropical Medicine educates current and future scientists, doctors and policy makers about all facets of tropical medicine.

 Through the Center for Educational Outreach, the College partners with school districts and other entities to run a network of magnet schools and provides and in-person and web-based resources for teachers, students and the general public.
-The Office of Diversity and Community Outreach Saturday Morning Science program motivates inner city students from the 7th to the 12th grade, to reach their highest potential.
+The Office of Institutional Diversity and Inclusion Saturday Morning Science program motivates inner city students from the 7th to the 12th grade, to reach their highest potential.

 Programs for Professionals

 Education does not end at graduation.
 The College offers a number of initiatives for individuals to continue learning throughout their careers.
 These include Continuing Medical Education courses both in person and online, the Clinical Scientist Training Program, earning a Diploma in Tropical Medicine, and programs of the Center for Training in Healthcare Quality.
 The Office of Faculty Development also offers a number of options for ongoing education, including both degree-granting and non-degree granting programs.